 Since each Ultimate Rewards point is worth 1 cent each, you’ll gain an even better value thanks to the elevated redemption rates.
 As a reminder, Ultimate Rewards points are worth 50% and 25% more for the Chase Sapphire Reserve® and Chase Sapphire Preferred® Card, respectively.
 For example, to offset a $75 restaurant purchase, you’ll need to redeem 5,000 points on the Chase Sapphire Reserve® card and 6,000 points on the Chase Sapphire Preferred® Card.

-Currently, the Chase Sapphire Preferred® Card boosted its sign-up bonus: Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Currently, the Chase Sapphire Preferred® Card boosted its sign-up bonus: Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 With the extension of the Pay Yourself Back tool, you’ll have the option to redeem your points for many purchases beyond travel.

 Chase Ink Business Preferred℠ Credit Card and Ink Plus® Business Credit Card holders